AnonymousGitRepo/IoT-Discussion/README.md

 # Code Replication
 After tuning, the best hyperparameters for each model are provided in the codes.
 Please follow the following steps to replicate this repo-
+1. download and install all requirements and materials stated above
 1. download BenchmarkUddinSO-ConsoliatedAspectSentiment.xls from Data folder
 1. run 1_shallow_models.py from Codes folder to get performaces of Baseline-SVM and Logits
 1. download kfold_cross_validation_dataset_security_aspect.p from Data folder(Recomended) **or** run 2_10_fold_cross_validation_dataset.py.
 A file named kfold_cross_validation_dataset_security_aspect.p will be created in your environment.
 This file may differ from provided one beacuse of random variable.